leifoolsen/lavu-grid/README.md

 The `lavu-grid` **grid** component is a simplified method for laying out content for multiple screen sizes.
 It reduces the usual coding burden required to correctly display blocks of content in a variety of display conditions.

-A grid has 16 columns in the large (desktop) screen size, 12 in the medium (desktop) size, 8 in the small (tablet size), and 4 in the extra small (phone) size, each size having predefined margins and gutters.
+A grid has 16 columns in the large (desktop) screen size, 12 in the medium (desktop) size, 8 in the small (tablet size), and 4 in the extra small (phone) size, each size having predefined margins and gutters set via custom css properties.
 Cells are laid out sequentially in a row, in the order they are defined, with some exceptions:

 - If a cell doesn't fit in the row in one of the screen sizes, it flows into the following line.
 - If a cell has a specified column size equal to or larger than the number of columns for the current screen size, it takes up the entirety of its row.

-You can set a maximum grid width, after which the grid stays centered with padding on either side, by setting its `max-width` CSS property in `--lavu-grid` cusom property.
+You can set a maximum grid width, after which the grid stays centered with padding on either side, by setting a `max-width` CSS property in `--lavu-grid` mixin.

 ## Demo and Documentaion